-XLIFF is the XML Localisation Interchange File Format designed by a group of software providers, localisation service providers, and localisation tools providers.
-It is intended to give any software provider a single interchange file format that can be understood by any localisation provider.
+XLIFF is the XML Localization Interchange File Format designed by a group of software providers, localization service providers, and localization tools providers.
+It is intended to give any software provider a single interchange file format that can be understood by any localization provider.
 It is loosely based on the OpenTag version 1.2 specification and borrows from the TMX 1.2 specification.
 However, it is different enough from either one to be its own format.